Video: Watch this demo

 - Turn on the slide projector.

 - Turn on the variac.
-Explain that this peg is moving in a cirlce, but the 2-D projection makes it look like SHM.
+Explain that this peg is moving in a circle, but the 2-D projection makes it look like SHM.

-- Move the mass on the spring up and let it go when the peg comes around.
+- Pull the mass on the spring down to be level with the bottom of the rotating disc and let it go when the peg comes around.

 - Slight adjustments may be needed on the rheostat to match the two oscillations.
-In all honesty, you may find it very hard to match the two, but the concept will be shown to the students.
+(It can be hard to time well but should illustrate the concept)

 - When finished, turn off the variac and slide projector.